sortoel/overlay-docs/docs/Introduction.md

  ## How does trading work (Collateral and PnL)?

-Users would be required to lock OVL as collateral to a position in an Overlay market.
-PnL is settled in OVL.
-OVL is minted by the protocol and sent to the user as PnL if a position is in profit; on the other hand, if the position is at a loss, locked OVL is burned (to the extent of the loss).
+Users would be required to lock OV as collateral to a position in an Overlay market.
+PnL is settled in OV.
+OV is minted by the protocol and sent to the user as PnL if a position is in profit; on the other hand, if the position is at a loss, locked OV is burned (to the extent of the loss).

-## OVL
+## OV

-OVL is the proposed native token of Overlay Protocol.
+OV is the proposed native token of Overlay Protocol.
 It is an ERC-20 token on the Arbitrum Mainnet.
-OVL serves a dual purpose and will be used to participate in trading and DAO governance after launch.
-OVL acts as liquidity and governance in the Overlay system - all PnL for users is denominated in OVL, creating a flywheel effect where utility, liquidity and community incentives are fed back into the system.
-For more on OVL, please refer to our section on OVL here.
+OV serves a dual purpose and will be used to participate in trading and DAO governance after launch.
+OV acts as liquidity and governance in the Overlay system - all PnL for users is denominated in OV, creating a flywheel effect where utility, liquidity and community incentives are fed back into the system.
+For more on OV, please refer to our section on OV here.

 ## Nature of Contracts entered by users